TESOL* Course (Practical Teaching)

 Cambridge Teaching Knowledge Test (TKT)

 If you follow our TESOL course, you will be able to sit the Cambridge Teaching Knowledge Test (TKT) on the Monday after your course ends.
 Our TESOL syllabus prepares you for the exam and we will provide you with supplementary material as extra help.
 It is not obligatory to do Cambridge TKT – you can choose – but it makes sense to get 2 certificates from the one course.
-During the course, you can choose to enter for the TKT Practical assessment of your teaching.
-This means that some of your lessons will be observed and assessed by a Cambridge assessor.
-You will receive an extra certificate for the TKT Practical.
 For more detailed information on Cambridge TKT, see here.

 What else do I need to know?